 Firstly you need to know that growing garlic from cloves means buying a bulb from the garden center or another horticultural outlet – Amazon has them.
 Please don’t buy and use one from the grocery store.
 Commercially grown garlic carries a virus which will be passed on to the next generation, whereas bulbs produced specifically to be planted and grown on are virus-free.

 It may not seem important but the virus transfers to the soil and may affect future crops of several vegetable varieties – not just garlic, so be warned.

 Plant Them Now

 Each bulb contains between 12 and 20 individual cloves, so gently separate them.
-You can plant into individual pots so the very tip is just showing, yoghurt pots with drainage holes punched in the bottom are perfect.
+You can plant into individual pots so the very tip is just showing, yogurt pots with drainage holes punched in the bottom are perfect.

 I Use Guttering!

-Alternatively try using this professional gardener’s trick of a length of guttering filled with soil – just tape card over the ends to retain soil but not seal them up to allow for drainage.
+Alternatively, try using this professional gardener’s trick of a length of guttering filled with soil – just tape card over the ends to retain soil but not seal them up to allow for drainage.
 Now plant cloves about 4 inches apart and water in.